-Taking into account the enabling factors is very important to change any undesirable behavior, as ignoring them in any health educational program will lead to failure to change the behavior, in this study, enabling factors such as prenatal care, access to health insurance, sufficient income, family support and care for pregnant women play an important role in encouraging pregnant women to change unhealthy eating habits and choose healthy nutrition to prevent anemia during pregnancy.
+Taking into account the enabling factors were very important to change any undesirable behavior, as ignoring them in any health educational program will lead to failure to change the behavior, in this study, enabling factors such as prenatal care, access to health insurance, sufficient income, family support and care for pregnant women play an important role in encouraging pregnant women to change unhealthy eating habits and choose healthy nutrition to prevent anemia during pregnancy.

-The current study demonstrated a positive statistically correlation between total knowledge and total BASNEF score in study group, this result illustrates that providing pregnant women with knowledge through the program help them to have high health beliefs and positive attitudes toward IDA.
-Also, the improvement in pregnant women's knowledge also affects subjective norms and help to change behavior for the better.
+The current study demonstrated a positive statistically correlation between total knowledge and total BASNEF score in the study group, this result illustrated that providing pregnant women with knowledge through the program helped them to have high health beliefs and positive attitudes toward IDA.
+Also, the improvement in pregnant women's knowledge also affected subjective norms and helped to change behavior or the better.

-According to correlation between total knowledge and demographic characteristics among studied women through the program phases, the results revealed that there was a positive statistically significant correlation in the study group between total knowledge and education and job preprogram implementation while, a positive statistically significant correlation was found between total knowledge and age, education, job, residence and income post program and after 3 months of the program implementation.
+According to correlation between total knowledge and demographic characteristics among studied women through the program phases, the results revealed that there was a positive statistically significant correlation in study group between total knowledge and educational level and occupation pre-program implementation while, a positive statistically significant correlation was found between total knowledge and age, educational level, occupation, residence and income post program and after 3 months of the program implementation.

-This result indicated that advanced maternal age and level of education reflects on women's knowledge and practices with regard to iron deficiency anemia during pregnancy, also, employed women are more knowledgeable than housewives as a result of gaining experiences from their counterparts at work.
+These results indicated that advanced maternal age and level of education reflects on women's knowledge and practices with regard to iron deficiency anemia during pregnancy, also, employed women are more knowledgeable than housewives as a result of gaining experiences from their counterparts work.
 Additionally, the women's residence has a significant impact on women's knowledge and experience, as urban women have a greater opportunity to participate in educational programs and continuous follow-up of pregnancy through frequent antenatal visits than their counterparts in rural areas, also, income certainly has an important role in prevention of iron deficiency anemia as sufficient income help pregnant women to assume a healthy life style and good eating habits with proper consumption of supplements during pregnancy.

-In contrast Egryani et al., (2017) in his study on 48 women in Semarang found that there was no statistical significant correlation between total knowledge and age, education and income.
+In contrast Egryani et al., (2017) in his study on 48 women in Semarang found that there was no statistically significant correlation between total knowledge and age, education and income.

-According to correlation between total BASNEF score and demographic characteristics among studied women through the program phases, the results showed that there was a positive statistically significant correlation between total BASNEF score and job and income in the study group preprogram.
-While, there was a positive statistical correlation between total BASNEF score and age, education, job, residence and income post program implementation and at follow up phase except for residence.
+According to correlation between total BASNEF score and demographic characteristics among studied women through the program phases, the results showed that there was a positive statistically significant correlation between total BASNEF score and occupation and income in the study group pre-program.
+While, there was a positive statistically correlation between total BASNEF score and age, educational level, occupation, residence and income post program implementation and at follow up phase except for residence.
 For control group there was positive statistically correlation between BASNEF score and income only post program implementation and at follow up phase.

-Regarding correlation between total BASNEF score and blood analysis among studied women (study and control group) through the program phases there was a significant improvement in the hemoglobin, ferritin and hematocrit levels of study group compared to control group post-program implementation and after three months of follow-up.
-These results are in the same line with study of Sunuwar et al., (2019) that found a significant improvement in the hemoglobin concentration of intervention group compared to control group in pregnant women.
-Also, Otoo and Adam, (2016) found that change in Hb concentration was significantly higher in the study group over the control group, 0.1 ± 1.3 vs. -0.7 ± 1.4 , respectively (p=0.004).
-Moreover, Al-Tell et al., 2010 found high statistical significant differences between study and control groups in hemoglobin level at 2nd and 3rd trimester.
+Regarding correlation between total BASNEF score and blood analysis among studied women (study and control group) through the program phases, there was a significant improvement in the hemoglobin, ferritin and hematocrit levels of study group compared to control group post-program implementation and after three months of follow-up.
+These results were in the same line with study of Sunuwar et al., (2019) who found a significant improvement in the hemoglobin concentration of intervention group compared to control group in pregnant women.
+Also, Otoo & Adam, (2016) found that change in Hb concentration was significantly higher in the study group over the control group, 0.1 ± 1.3 vs. -0.7 ± 1.4 , respectively (p=0.004).
+Moreover, Al-Tell et al., (2010) found high statistically significant differences between study and control groups in hemoglobin level at 2^{nd} and 3^{rd} trimester.